Yoga: An Ancient Inner Technology

 The Final Answer And An End To Your Searches

 Today we know so much more about the external world than we do about our own inner world, although what is happening in our inner world directs everything we do in the outside world.
 This is where the fundamental mistakes arise – we are mistaken about our true identity, position, and capabilities.
 This is also the reason for erroneous and faulty decisions, activities, and results.
 Everything we believe ourselves to be, has been taught to us by others.
 The list of errors is long, has always been so.
 Without having found it, we are still searching for this final solution that would satisfy everyone – yoga is that solution.

 It is known that the final liberation from three chronic needs that haunt everyone – the need to be somebody, the need to know and the need to be happy – only happens once the True Self is discovered and becomes stabilized.
 This is Self-Realization.
-It makes a huge difference whether we take action based on our thoughts and emotions or our True Self (to live either as a fish, a dog, or a human being).
+It makes a huge difference whether we take action based on our thoughts and emotions or our True Self.

 An Approach That Is Thousands Of Years Old

 The Yoga Sutras of Siddhar Patanjali and Siddhar Thirumoolar’s work “Thirumandiram” (reference 3) are the first written records that describe yoga in a complete and systematic manner.
 There are 196 sutras in the Yoga Sutras that were written down by a traveling yogi and sage Patanjali in 450 BC.
 He collected different yogic teachings that existed at the time, but knowledge of yoga as inner technology existed long before that.
 Siddhar Thirumoolar’s “Thirumandiram” is an encyclopedic work on spiritual progress that was written in verse about 2000 years ago, being one of India’s greatest texts.
 “Bhagavad Gita” also comes from this early period and describes yoga as well, although not in such detail.
 For example: